ginstrom/intelligence-horizon-novel/outlines/10_the-million-year-vigil.md

 ---

 ## I. Transition from David's Loss and Acceptance of the Eternal Pattern
-   A. Elias processes the loss of his longest companion since Marcus, recognizing that even 500 years of communion cannot break the fundamental pattern
+   A. Elias processes the loss of his longest companion ever, recognizing that even 500 years of communion cannot break the fundamental pattern
    B. The devastating confirmation that the pattern appears truly universal, with David's departure leaving him alone again but with deeper understanding
    C. His acceptance of the burden of eternal companionship with those who will choose to leave Eden, knowing each communion will end in transcendent departure
    D. The psychological shift from hoping individuals might resist indefinitely to understanding the cyclical nature of choice and consciousness